canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

-The scope of this section is limited to its use for selecting the source of its configuration, however it is worth mentioning that the system configuration provides more than just the meta-configuration.
+The scope of this section is limited to its use for selecting the source of its configuration, however it is worth mentioning that the system configuration provides more than just the discovery configuration.

 In addition to defining where cloud-init can find runtime configurations, the system configuration also controls many of cloud-init's default behaviors.